ArduPilot/ardupilot_wiki/common/source/docs/common-flight-controller-wiring.rst

 GPS/Compass
 -----------

-GPS is mandatory in all vehicles.
-Compass is mandatory for Copter, Rover and QuadPlane types of Plane, but not for Conventional Planes, however it is highly recommended.
+GPS is usually mandatory in all vehicles, except when some other position determining :ref:`sensor or system is used <common-non-gps-navigation-landing-page>` .
+Compass is also usually required for Copter and Rover and QuadPlane types of Plane (see :ref:`common-compassless` for compass alternatives), but not for Conventional Planes, however it is recommended.

 Multiple GPS and/or Compasses can be used in the system, see :ref:`common-gps-blending`, :ref:`common-compass-setup-advanced`, and :ref:`common-ek3-affinity-lane-switching` for more information

 .. image:: ../../../images/gps-connection.jpg
   :width: 450px